 Administrative law concerns the rules and regulations that the Dutch government must abide by in its decision-making processes.
 Administrative law also determines your options when your company disagrees with a government decision. bureau Brandeis has a lot of experience in administrative proceedings.
-Our administrative practice focuses mainly on the media, telecom and games of chance sectors. bureau Brandeis also has extensive experience in cases pertaining to the Freedom of Information Act.
+Our administrative practice focuses mainly on the media, telecom and games of chance sectors and financial services. bureau Brandeis also has extensive experience in cases pertaining to the Freedom of Information Act.

 bureau Brandeis typically handles the following types of cases, among others:

 - objection procedures with the administrative body and appeal (and further appeal) procedures at the administrative court in the aforementioned sectors;

 - representation in monitoring and enforcement plans by regulatory authorities such as the Media Authority, the Consumer and Market Authority, the Personal Data Protection Authority the Games of Chance Authority, the Authority for the Financial Markets and the Central Bank of the Netherlands;

 - freedom of Information Act requests and proceedings (see: Freedom of Information Act); and